Get Chartered

 Job requirement

-To get to the next level in your career, Chartership may be a prerequisite.
-Many authorities and employers require engineers to be Chartered in order to sign off certain work.
+To get to the next level in your career, CPEng may be a prerequisite.
+Many authorities and employers require engineers to be registered in order to sign off certain work.
 Provide them with the assurance that you’re competent and one of the best engineers.

 Find out the differences between a Chartered Professional Engineer (CPEng) and a Chartered member (CMEngNZ) of Engineering New Zealand and how these accreditations will benefit your engineering career.